 Lunchtimes should be staggered along with break times.

 Schools are also being urged to plan parent drop off and pick up protocols that minimise adult to adult contact.

 What Teachers and Unions are Saying

-There has been a call from the teachers union not to engage with planning a June 1st return and that it would be impossible to get schools open for this date.
+There has been a call from the teachers union not to engage with planning a June 1st 2020 return and that it would be impossible to get schools open for this date.
 Kevin Courtney, NEU boss, has urged its members not to engage with the plans until the government has issued more advice.
-Patrick Roach, general secretary of NASUWT union for teachers, said a number of teachers are calling for the access to PPE before they return to the classroom as they are concerned for the safety of their family.
+Patrick Roach, general secretary of the NASUWT union for teachers, said a number of teachers are calling for access to PPE before they return to the classroom as they are concerned for the safety of their families.

 Where do Schools go to Access PPE?